-- Indemnity insurance fees (if required)
+- Indemnity insurance premium fees (if required)

 Land Transaction Tax (LTT) or Stamp Duty Land Tax (SDLT) (for properties in England)

-The amount of tax that you pay on Completion depends on the purchase price of your property and how many properties/interest in properties each buyer will have at the end of the day of completion of the purchase.
+The amount of tax that you pay on Completion depends on the purchase price of your property and how many properties/interests in properties each buyer will have at the end of the day of completion of the purchase.